centiglobe/decentralized-ISO20022/README.md

-# Decentralized ISO20022 microservice
+# Decentralized ISO20022 communication service
-Financial Inclusion with decentralized ISO20022 as a bidirectional microservice.
+Financial Inclusion with decentralized ISO20022 as a bidirectional communication service.
 It consists of two components, the internal API and the external API.
 The internal API should be kept private and only accessible by your own financial institution, which could be done using for example a
 VPN or a firewall.
 Its purpose is to validate outgoing ISO 20022 messages before they are sent to a remote financial institution.
 The external API is publicly available for remote financial institutions and can accept and validate incoming ISO 20022 messages before forwarding them